-People don't use the pigs and chicken metaphor in Scrum much anymore.
-I tend to agree with the reasons for avoiding it - it tends to create an Us vs. Them mentality and it alienates people.
+People don’t use the pigs and chicken metaphor in the Scrum Framework much anymore.
+I tend to agree with the reasons for avoiding it – it tends to create an Us vs. Them mentality and it alienates people.
 However, the principle behind the story is important – to let those people closest to the work make decisions and commitments.

 The idea was that the committed individuals had a lot more at stake than those who were simply involved.
 Those committed individuals are the ones who will be accountable for the results.
 They should have more rights in terms of power and decision-making ability than those who were simply involved.